cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

 ```

 ## Bottom line
 The deployment of the provider components leaves the data space ready to be setup and used.
-The next phase [Initial setup of the Dataspace](README-initialSetUpOfTheDS.md) will show the actions to register the participants in the dataspace and will continue the configuration to provide authentication and authorization mechanisms to the dataspace to comply with the  [DSBA Technical Convergence recommendations](https://data-spaces-business-alliance.eu/wp-content/uploads/dlm_uploads/Data-Spaces-Business-Alliance-Technical-Convergence-V2.pdf):
+The next phase [Final setup of the Dataspace](README-finalSetUpOfTheDS.md) will show the actions to register the participants in the dataspace and will continue the configuration to provide authentication and authorization mechanisms to the dataspace to comply with the  [DSBA Technical Convergence recommendations](https://data-spaces-business-alliance.eu/wp-content/uploads/dlm_uploads/Data-Spaces-Business-Alliance-Technical-Convergence-V2.pdf):

    <p style="text-align:center;font-style:italic;font-size: 75%"><img src="./../images/Fiware-DataSpaceGlobalArch-phase04.png"><br/>
     Architecture after the provider components deployment is completed</p>

+The next phase [Final setup of the Dataspace](README-finalSetUpOfTheDS.md) will show the actions to register the participants in the dataspace.